 “No, I’m just here to make sure my little brother doesn’t end up killing himself.
 And to officially say, I tried to talk your son out of this, Dad.”
 Ben smiled at the camera.

-“SHHH!”
+“Shhh!”
 Wesley hissed as he brought the rifle’s scope to his eye.
-“Total silence from now on, guys.
+“Total silence from here on in, guys.
 We don’t want to give it any warning.
 It’s kill time.”